API Reference¶

 ¶

-Internal representaion of an interaction vertex.
+Internal representation of an interaction vertex.

 Methods:

-Name | Description |
+| Name | Description |

 coupling_orders |